- No Objection Certificate (NOC) Format for Private Company Registration

 Digital Signature for Directors: You need to get a digital signature for each of the directors of your company, as the MCA does not accept physical signatures.
 A digital signature is issued by a certified authority in India and requires you to provide your identity proof and complete the video KYC process.
 If you are a foreign national, you need to get your passport and other documents apostilled by your local embassy.

-Submission of the Incorporation Application: File the incorporation application once you have the digital signature; you can file the incorporation application in SPICe Form to the MCA with all the relevant attachments.
+Submission of the Incorporation Application: File the incorporation application once you have the digital signature; you can file the incorporation application in the SPICe Form to the MCA with all the relevant attachments.
 You also need to submit the Memorandum of Association (MOA) and articles of Association (AOA) of your company, which define the scope and rules of your company.
 The MCA will grant you the incorporation certificate along with the PAN of your company within 5 working days if your application is complete and acceptable.

 Registered Office of the Company